How body feminization surgery puts your feminine features in the spotlight

 “After liposuction and lipofilling everyone has bruises.
 The patient then walks around with bruises for a short time, and feels some unpleasant tingling, but otherwise there are no complications, except possibly an infection such as is possible with any surgery.
 The implantation story is different.
 There you have to loosen tissues and create cavities.
 You can get an infection on the prosthesis.
 Usually, that is annoying, because antibiotics only go where the blood flows and the blood stops at the edge of the prosthesis.
 The implant must then be removed so that the tissue can converge again and the blood can go everywhere to purify everything.
 The implant can then be placed back after three months.
 In the long term the body creates a capsule around the implants to separate the foreign material.
 That in itself is no problem, but in some cases, the capsule begins to contract after a period of time and this causes pain or deformation.
 Then the implant must be momentarily taken out and the capsule must be removed, and then the implant can be placed back.”

 What are the implants made of?

 “Mostly silicon.
-We use a softer silicon for the breasts and a firmer silicon for the buttocks and hips.
+We use a softer silicon for the breasts and a firmer silicon for the buttocks.
 Implants for the breasts come in all sizes and can simply be ordered ex-stock from the factory.
 If I place an order enter on Sunday, I will get it on Tuesday afternoon.
-Prostheses for buttock augmentation, also come in different sizes and can simply be ordered.
-But hip implants are made to the actual measurements of the patient, and this takes two months.”
+Prostheses for buttock augmentation, also come in different sizes and can simply be ordered.”

 How long is the recovery period, and what must a patient take into account?